VibhorDharma/Python/README.md

 # Python
 Python projects
-# This reposetory contains all the python projects that I have worked on until now.
+# This repository contains all the python projects that I have worked on until now.